 Main features:

-4 or 5 doors, where the fifth is a large rear trunk lid with glass.
+4 or 5 doors, where the fifth is a large rear hatch with glass.

 The trunk is often larger and more convenient than in a sedan, thanks to the wide opening and foldable seats.

-1965 — the first serial liftback is considered the Renault 16.
+1965 — the first serial liftback is considered to be the Renault 16.

-In the 2000s, models like Skoda Octavia, Audi A5 Sportback became popular — where prestigious appearance and practicality are combined.
+In the 2000s, models like Skoda Octavia, Audi A5 Sportback became popular — where prestige appearance and practicality are combined.

 Liftbacks are actively used in the business segment, taxis, and family transport.